ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 We can also remove type and field names from imported packages by recompile them all:

 ```
-$ egc
 $ cd $HOME/emgo
 $ ./clean.sh
-$ cd -
+$ cd $HOME/firstemgo
 $ egc -nf -nt
 $ arm-none-eabi-size cortexm0.elf
    text    data     bss     dec     hex filename
   10272     196     212   10680    29b8 cortexm0.elf
 ```

-Lets see does it work as expected.
+Let's see does it work as expected.
 This time we'll use [st-flash](https://github.com/texane/stlink):

 ```
 $ arm-none-eabi-objcopy -O binary cortexm0.elf cortexm0.bin